Debtor Management: A Creditor's Operating Framework

 Three Debtor Types Require Three Responses

 Type 2: Cash-flow debtors.
 The debtor has the intention to pay but not the immediate liquidity.
-They prefer to defer rather than decline.
 The correct response is a structured payment plan with defined milestones.
 Resolution rate 50 to 70 percent on accounts that engage.

 Prove-It: The Ageing Escalation Matrix